 Compression technologies will be key to unlocking hydrogen's full energy potential.
 Compressors handle and pressurize gas – and hydrogen is no different.
 Hydrogen is typically produced at relatively low pressures (20–30 bar or lower) and must be compressed prior to transport.
 This is why compressors play a critical role in both hydrogen compression and transport.
 Most compressors used today for gaseous hydrogen compression are either positive displacement compressors (reciprocating) or centrifugal compressors.

-Reciprocating compressors use a driver to move a piston back and forth.
+A reciprocating compressor uses a driver to move a piston back and forth.
 This motion compresses the hydrogen by reducing the volume it occupies.
 Reciprocating compressors are the most commonly used compressor for applications that require a very high compression ratio.

 3. Compressors make CCUS projects possible.

 Compression of CO2 is necessary to take carbon emissions from some of the hardest to abate industries – oil and gas, mining, cement, metals – and transport it for eventual storage.
-Compression technology today can handle CO2 and are designed to withstand its highly corrosive properties.
+Compression technology today can handle CO2 and is designed to withstand its highly corrosive properties.

 For example, with almost the same compression capacity, Baker Hughes has reached +5% efficiency for its compressor technology in recent years and reduced the physical footprint of its compressor trains by up to 15%.